zyNotCute/cs-broad-lens/task1/task1.md

 ## Outline

 In this task, we try to explore how the Internet works.
-There are a few subtasks that needs you to write down your answer in a markdown file, while other subtasks requires programming. that is to say, you'd better create a GitHub repo.
+There are a few subtasks that need you to write down your answer in a markdown file, while other subtasks require programming.
+That is to say, you'd better create a GitHub repo.

 ## Prerequisites & Resources